-On December 31, 2016, the Remuneration and Nomination Committee was composed as follows:
+On December 31, 2017, the Remuneration and Nomination Committee was composed as follows:

-Name Position Mandate since Mandate expires Tegacon AS, represented by Gunnar Johansson Current Chairman of the Committee, Independent Director 2014 2018 Revalue BVBA, represented by Luc Missorten Independent Director, former Chairman of the Committee 2014 2018 Inge Boets BVBA, represented by Inge Boets Independent Director 2014 2018 represented by Luc Missorten Inge Boets BVBA, represented by Inge Boets 5/5 100%
+Name Position Mand ate since Manda te expires Tegacon Suisse GmbH, represented by Gunnar Johansson Current Chairman of the Committee, Independent Director 2014 2018 Revalue BVBA, represented by Luc Missorten Independent Director, former Chairman of the Committee 2014 2018 Inge Boets BVBA, represented by Inge Boets Independent Director 2014 2018

-During 2016, the Remuneration and Nomination Committee met five times.
+During 2017, the Remuneration and Nomination Committee met six times.
 The attendance rate was as follows:

-Name N&R Committee meetings attended Attendance Rate N&R Committee
+Name N&R Committee meetings attended Attendance Rate N&R Committee Tegacon Suisse GmbH, represented by Gunnar Johansson 6/6 100% Revalue BVBA, represented by Luc Missorten 6/6 100% Inge Boets BVBA, represented by Inge Boets 6/6 100%

-Tegacon AS, 5/5 100%

-represented by

-Gunnar Johansson

-Revalue BVBA, 5/5 100%

 All members attended all meetings.
-All meetings were also attended by Astrid De Lathauwer, Group HR Director and Secretary of the Remuneration and Nomination Committee and by Charles Bouaziz (except for the meeting of March 25, 2016).
+Astrid De Lathauwer, Group HR Director is appointed as Secretary of the Remuneration and Nomination Committee.
+Charles Bouaziz attended all meetings.

 The Remuneration and Nomination Committee is entrusted with the tasks set out in Article 526quater, §5, of the Belgian Companies Code.
 It decided on the agenda, frequency and topics of the meetings, and reviewed the context and history with respect to Board composition, executive remuneration and terms and conditions of employment.
-The Remuneration and Nomination Committee also reviewed the performance of the Ontex Group against the key performance indicators ("KPI's") and targets determined for the 2016 performance year.
+The Remuneration and Nomination Committee also reviewed the performance of the Ontex Group against the key performance indicators ("KPI's") and targets determined for the 2017 performance year.